ankitpinl/react-examples/README.md

 ## React hooks
-- I will explain different sort of hooks in react js.
+- Here is the explanation of different sort of hooks.